Teys Australia

-Teys Australia is a meat-processing company headquartered at Building 3, Freeway Office Park, 2728 Logan Rd, Eight Mile Plains QLD 4113, Australia.
+Teys Australia is a meat-processing company headquartered at Building 3, Freeway Office Park, 2728 Logan Road, Eight Mile Plains, in Brisbane, Queensland, Australia.
 In 2014, it was Australia's second-largest meat processor and exporter, with export operations in 40 countries.

 History

 In 1946, the four Teys brothers, Cid, Cliff, Mick, and Max, purchased a series of butcher shops in and around Brisbane.
-By 1952, the business grew to eight shops, a wholesale operation, and a newly completed abattoir at Beenleigh, where the company continues to have its headquarters.
+By 1952, the business grew to eight shops, a wholesale operation, and a newly completed abattoir at Beenleigh.

 Teys has a history of working in various partnerships over the decades, including with Canada Packers Inc, Consolidated Press Holdings, and since 2011, Cargill.
 Through a partnership with Teys, reversing the significant losses of the Lakes Creek Abattoir then controlled by Kerry Packer became possible.

 Teys has built long-lasting international supply relationships, particularly in Japan, to which it was one of the first exporters of chilled beef.

-Current operations
+Operations

-Teys Australia Pty Ltd is a 50/50 partnership between the Teys family and the Cargill Company.
+As at 2025, Teys Australia Pty Ltd is 100% owned by the Cargill Company.
 It is Australia's second-largest meat processor and exporter, with export operations in 40 countries.
-Teys operates six beef-processing plants, as well as owning two feedlots, cattle hide-processing operations, and other beef-related businesses.
+Teys operates six beef-processing plants, as well as owning three feedlots, cattle hide-processing operations, and other beef-related businesses.

 Teys process 32,000 cattle weekly, which generate a turnover of around AU$2.5 billion annually.
 Teys continues to develop its international business in response to growing Asian demand.
 Teys USA is a subsidiary company based in Chicago.

 Teys operate across a number of sites in Australia: